About Sealed

 Why this exists

 Prediction markets let you bet on outcomes.
 Social media lets you say “I called it” after the fact.
-Neither lets you prove what you believed and when, without money or hindsight bias.
-Sealed gives you a way to put a stake in the ground, and have it verified later.
+Neither gives you a simple way to commit to a statement before the outcome without money or hindsight bias.
+Sealed gives you a way to put a stake in the ground, and have it checked later.

 Who built this